 The level one codes were then grouped into corresponding themes which included Organizing, Administration, and Planning.
-The coding taxonomy of these themes is presented below in table 4.2.
+The coding taxonomy of these themes is presented below in Table 7.

-Table 7Table 4Themes Related to Managerial Challenges and their Respective First Level Codes
+Table 7 Themes Related to Managerial Challenges and their Respective First Level Codes